retooth2/xenharmlib/doc/quickstart.rst

     assert Cm.is_notated_same(Cm)
     assert not Cm.is_notated_same(Cm_weird)

 You may be familiar with the method from the Note section.
-In fact a lot of operations on single notes work on scales as well.
+In fact, a lot of operations on single notes work on scales as well.
 This is especially powerful when you want to transpose scales: